-As a business in the food industry it’s important that your team understand what temperature different food groups need to be cooked at to keep your customers safe.
+When preparing food, it’s important that you understand what temperature different food groups need to be cooked at to keep your customers safe.

 Hot Holding Food

-- Never add new food to old food!
-Make sure you throw the old food away, sanitize the serving dish/cutlery and replace with new food.
+Never add new food to old food!
+Make sure you throw the old food away, sanitize the serving dish and cutlery, and replace with new food.

-- Only remove food from the cooler just before re-heating.
-The food must be re-heated to 165F for 15 seconds
+Only remove food from the cooler just before reheating.

 Cooling Hot Food

-As a company we believe that in most situations 2 hours (The FDA say 6) is too long for food to be left in the Temperature Danger Zone, we recommend doing this within 30 minutes.
+In most situations, 2 hours is too long for food to be left in the Temperature Danger Zone.
+We recommend doing cooling hot food within 30 minutes.

 Best practices for cooling hot food

-- Whenever possible use large, shallow trays and pans (two to three inches deep) for cooling food, because the larger surface area helps to speed up the cooling process
+Whenever possible, use large, shallow trays and pans (two to three inches deep) for cooling food.
+The larger surface area helps to speed up the cooling process.

-- Use an ice bath.
 Transfer the hot food to a clean, cold container and place the container in a larger one that holds ice or water.
-Add new ice or cold water at regular intervals to speed up the process
+Add new ice or cold water at regular intervals to speed up the process.

 Leave your comment